tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ### 6.2 Direct Connect
 Direct Connect provides a fast approach to connect Tencent Cloud with local data centers.
 You can have access to Tencent Cloud computing resources in multiple regions in one go using a single physical direct connection line, to achieve a flexible and reliable hybrid cloud deployment.
-Please see the <a href="/doc/product/216/产品概述" title="Product Overview">Direct Connect Introduction</a> page for detailed introductions.
+For detailed introductions, please see the <a href="/doc/product/216/产品概述" title="Product Overview">Direct Connect Introduction</a> page.
 When querying monitoring data of direct connect products, the values of input parameters are as follows:

 #### 6.2.1 Physical Direct Connect